jozefg/drafts/modules.md

 ## Signatures

-Now for the same reason we love types in the term language (safety, readability, programming-by-holes) they're useful in the module language.
+Now for the same reason we love types in the term language (safety, readability, insert-semireligious-rant) we'd like them in the module language.
 Happily ML comes equipped with a feature called signatures.
 Signature values look a lot like structures